matthew-puku/monster-smash/README.md

 ## Description
 **‘Monster Smash’** is a single-player, text adventure game built using Ruby to explore principles of DRY scripting, modularisation, encapsulation, and object-oriented programming.

 This terminal application follows the common mechanics of popular turn-based games where users play against the computer by text-selecting a choice of “moves”.
-To win the game, the user must be the first to deplete the opponent’s (computer) health score (HP).
+To win the game, the user must deplete the opponent’s (computer) health score (HP) before the computer depletes theirs.

 ## Motivation
 The team wanted to use this assignment opportunity to consolidate what was learnt so far in the Coder Academy bootcamp course using a fun and entertaining vehicle.

 Other project ideas were also explored, including

-- A **journal app** which takes in user input as string with a daily mood category.The user input will be parsed and searched for recurring keywords, which in turns trigger a ‘mood’ category.
+- A **journal app** which takes in user input as string with a daily mood category.
+The user input would be parsed and searched for recurring keywords, which in turn triggers a ‘mood’ category.

 For example, a diary entry with multiple instances of words such as ‘fun’, ‘happy’, ‘satisfied’, ‘great’, ‘awesome’ will automatically generate a mood of “Joy”.
 Inversely, an entry populated by ‘tired’, ‘exhausted’, ‘delay’, ‘moody’, ‘blue’ words could lead to a mood category of “Sad”.
 The mood category will then be colour matched to the ruby gem ‘colorize’.

 - A **daily expense budgeting app**, which tabulates all financial expenses incurred during a week using to a tag taxonomy.
 Users can input the name, description to a cost, and assign a tag to each entry.
 The user can generate a table of weekly cost on command.